aakarsh27/MEDIA-ICONS/README.md

-# social media icons
+# MEDIA-ICONS

-## html, css and scss
+## Description
-a simple front end layout to present social media icons. when the mouse pointer is hovered over the icon, a small animation indicating the hovering is reflected
+This repository contains a simple frontend layout for presenting social media icons.
+The icons feature a small animation effect that activates when hovered over with the mouse pointer.